Reliable Cellular Automata with Self-Organization: Some simulations

 for the definition of various string functions.
-In view of Theorem ~\ref{t.asynch-sim}, we can (and will) also assume that $\univ$ is commutative.
-For a string function $f(X)$ defined over some domain $E$ we will say that $\rul{prog}$ is a program for $f$ with \df{time complexity bound $t$ and space complexity bound $s$ over $E$} if we have
+In view of Theorem~\ref{thm:asynch-sim}, we can (and will) also assume that \( \univ \) is commutative as in Definition~\ref{def:commutative}.
+For a string function \( f(X) \) defined over some domain \( E \) we will say that \( \rul{prog} \) is a program for \( f \) with \df{time complexity bound} \( t \) and \df{space complexity bound \( s \) over \( E \)} if the relation

-It is often convenient to define a finite function (like a transition function of some medium, or a code) by its program (for $\univ$) rather than its transition table, since for many interesting functions, the program can be given in a more concise form.